Capital management for life and health insurers

 Building on tried-and-tested and frequently used reinsurance financing, Munich Re developed a contingent capital solution and was the first reinsurer to successfully implement it in the market.
 This reinsurance solution provides you with capital on demand for several years, in order to offset burdens on the profit and loss account or keep unadjusted earnings stable.
 There are many possible applications: the solution demonstrates its strengths when used to finance subsequent reserving or the additional interest rate reserve, as well as to stabilise return on investment or policyholder bonuses.

-The level of the solvency ratio is one of the key indicators of the financial performance of life insurers.
+The level of the solvency ratio is one of the key indicators of the financial performance of life and health insurers.
 At Munich Re, we support our primary insurance clients with innovative reinsurance solutions, each of which is individually structured.

-Under Solvency II, life insurers must back temporary deviations from the expected income from their insurance business with an appropriate amount of solvency capital.
+Under Solvency II, life and health insurers must back temporary deviations from the expected income from their insurance business with an appropriate amount of solvency capital.
 This applies with respect to both underwriting risks and market risks.
 Tools that allow the solvency ratio to be actively and accurately managed are therefore needed.

 Earnings stabilisation with Munich Re